 For PHP development, the Intelephense extension helps a lot that I bought the pro license.
-The font I use is MonoLisa, usually 16 pixels size.
-I like keeping the extensions to a minimum so I do not have a lot of them, only some for React and JS, GraphQL and a few themes.
+The font I use is MonoLisa, usually 15 pixels in size.
+I like keeping the extensions to a minimum so I do not have a lot of them, only some for React and JS, GraphQL, and a few themes.

 Other software I use, some daily, some only when I really need them:

-- iTerm for my terminal.
+- Hyper for my terminal.
 This is almost always open on my OS

 - My main browser is Firefox Developers Editions.
 I also use Safari for non-dev browsing

 - Laravel Valet for local development on PHP projects

 - Docker for work projects, I have a love-hate relationship with Docker, I like it but the performance on macOS is not so great.
 Room to improve.

 - Instead of Alfred now I use Raycast as a Spotlight alternative.